 - feeling + understanding

-The historical development of the first of these—printing—will have the greatest impact on the student’s class experience.
-It will include lectures, slides, and videos, assigned reading, writing, discussion and studio projects exploring a survey of the diversity of images and vernacular from the time of Gutenberg (1450) to the present.
-Design works will be analyzed formally with reference to their particular cultural, social, political and religious contexts—the Zeitgeist—of the time.
-We will see how designers have practiced the art of visual communication by manipulating type, image, symbol, color, line and shape to influence and inform a specific audience.
-We will also see how changing technology has affected the historical evolution of graphic design.
-History Of Graphic Design is meant to provide an awareness of style, a close scrutiny of exemplary work, and an appreciation of the long tradition of visual communication.
-Non-majors will gain a perspective on human development as represented by examples of visual communication presented within the wider contexts of changing technologies, expanding geographical regions, and cultural comparisons.
-All students will develop an ability to critically analyze visual material and cultivate informed judgments about their meaning and draw connections between them and business decisions and growth..
+- Design works analyzed formally with reference to their particular cultural, social, political and religious contexts—the Zeitgeist—of the time.
+How designers have practiced the art of communication by manipulating type, material, image, symbol, color, line and shape to influence and inform a specific audience.
+We will also see how changing technology has affected these historical innovations.
+Design Thinking is meant to provide an awareness of style, a close scrutiny of exemplary work, and an appreciation of the long tradition of design innovation.
+An ability to critically analyze visual material, cultivate informed judgments about their meaning and draw connections between them and business decisions and growth..